Match moving: Calibration

-The projection function transforms the 3D point and strips away the component of depth.
-Without knowing the depth of the component an inverse projection function can only return a set of possible 3D points, that form a line emanating from the nodal point of the camera lens and passing through the projected 2D point.
+The projection function transforms the 3-D point and strips away the component of depth.
+Without knowing the depth of the component an inverse projection function can only return a set of possible 3D points, that form a line emanating from the nodal point of the camera lens and passing through the projected 2-D point.
 We can express the inverse projection as: